 After the boiler load is satisfied, the isolation valve remains open for a programmed interval (default = 2 minutes) before closing.
-When the system load is satisfied, the panel will open the isolation valves for all of the boilers.
+When the system load is satisfied, the C-More Controller will open the isolation valves for all of the boilers.
 The BST controls the valves via a 0-20 mA signal (see section 2.11.8)